-Sexual exploitation means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit, or to benefit or advantage anyone other than the one being exploited in a manner not covered under other prohibited behaviors as defined in this policy.
-Examples of sexual exploitation include, but are not limited to surreptitiously observing another individual's nudity or intimate activity or allowing another to observe consensual intimate activity without the knowledge and consent of all parties involved; non-consensual sharing or streaming of images, photography, video, or audio recording of intimate activity or nudity, or distribution of such without the knowledge and consent of all parties involved; exposing one's genitals or inducing another to expose their own genitals in non-consensual circumstances.
+Under CA SB 493, sexual exploitation means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit, or to benefit or advantage anyone other than the one being exploited in a manner not covered under other prohibited behaviors as defined in this policy.
+Examples of sexual exploitation include, but are not limited to:

+- the prostituting of another person; - the trafficking of another person, defined as the inducement of a person to perform a commercial sex act, or labor or services, through force, fraud, or coercion; - the recording of images, including video or photograph, or audio of another person's sexual activity or intimate parts, without that person's consent; - surreptitiously observing another individual's nudity or intimate activity or allowing another to observe consensual intimate activity without the knowledge and consent of all parties involved; - exposing one's genitals or inducing another to expose their own genitals in non-consensual circumstances; - distributing, sharing or streaming of images, photography, video, or audio recording of another person's intimate activity, intimate parts or nudity if the individual distributing the images or audio knows or should have known that the person depicted in the images or audio did not consent to the disclosure; - the viewing of another person's sexual activity or intimate parts, in a place where that other person would have a reasonable expectation of privacy, without that person's consent, for the purpose of arousing or gratifying sexual desire.

 Sexual exploitation may be categorized as a Title IX complaint depending on the facts of the situation.
 If so, it is adjudicated under this policy.
 If not, it is adjudicated under the college's Bias, Harassment and Discrimination Policy.